Laura78550/scrap-python/README.md

 Step 6 - In folder double tap in main.html

-Step 7 - Enjoy Marmiton's results for your query
+Step 7 - Enjoy Marmiton's results of your query